Scotty Pippen Jr.: Personal life

-Pippen is the son of Hall of Fame basketball player Scottie Pippen, who won six NBA championships with the Chicago Bulls during his 17-year career in the league, and media personality Larsa Pippen, a cast member on The Real Housewives of Miami and OnlyFans creator.
+Pippen is the son of Hall of Fame basketball player Scottie Pippen, who won six NBA championships with the Chicago Bulls during his 17-year career in the league, and media personality Larsa Pippen, a cast member on The Real Housewives of Miami.
 His mother is of Assyrian descent.

 He is the cousin of Kavion Pippen who is an American professional basketball player.

-His younger brother, Justin Pippen, played for the Michigan Wolverines basketball team when they won the Big Ten tournament with Dusty May.
+His younger brother, Justin Pippen, played for the 2024–25 Michigan Wolverines basketball team before transferring to play for California Golden Bears men's basketball.